kreativwebdesign/react-authorizer/README.md

 # 💂‍♂️ react-authorizer 💂‍♀️
-Basic library for handling in your React app.
+Basic library for handling authorization in your React app.

 ## WIP
 This module is not finished yet, so it's not using semantic versioning Things to watch out for:
  - Better documentation
  - More examples

+ ## Out of Scope
+  - Authentication

 ## Usage
 Wrap your React tree inside the AuthProvider Component and pass the roles of the active user as an Array.